seanpmaxwell/Typescript-Best-Practices/README.md

    if (cool) { return 'yeah'; }
 }
 ```

+- If you have a really long function inside of another really long function (i.e. React Hook in a JSX element) you can separate them using `// ** blah ** //`.

 ## Imports
 - Try to group together similarly related imports (i.e. Service Layer and Repository Layer in an express server).